-"No it hasn't."
+"No, it hasn't."
 Objected Harry calmly.

 "Oh really?
-Then why don't you tell me which runes we covered in the two first weeks?" she asked, crossing her arms.
+Then why don't you tell me which runes we covered in the first two weeks?" she asked, crossing her arms.

 And he did.
-In details.
+In detail.
 Spilling all their signification's, known origin and possible uses.
 After the first one, Hermione looked around to make sure there was not a book open around them, giving him all the answers.
 After the third, she stopped searching, seeing his eyes looking at her, through her in fact.
 It's as if he saw the runes right before his eyes.
 After the tenth one, he stopped.
-Hermione was speechless, for two wholes minutes.
+Hermione was speechless, for two whole minutes.
 Ron was the first to break the silence between them three in the common room.

 "Whoa… Harry.
 That's wicked…"

 "Indeed."
 Said Hermione.
 "I never heard of anyone learning the first set of runes so fast!"

 "Not that!"
 Ron said, enthusiast.
 "He managed to shut you up for two whole minutes!"

 Harry burst in laughter as Hermione threw a dirty look to Ron.
 The latter was suddenly looking away, paying great attention at the description of the muggle monetary system in his book.

 "You're sure you don't want to revise, Harry?" asked Hermione, uncertain.

 "If you insist.
 It should not take that long."
 Said Harry, shrugging.